‘It’s A Terrible, Terrible, Terrible Tragedy’: Overdosing Mother Rolled Onto, Killed 13-Month-Old Son, Police Say

 LUMBERTON, N.J.
 (CBS) — A Burlington County mother is facing serious charges Sunday after police say her actions led to the death of her toddler.

 Thirteen-month-old Jeremiah King lost his life by his own mother.
-Antoinette King, 33, was charged with second degree Endangering the Welfare of a Child after Burlington County prosecutors say she was found passed out on top of him after an apparent drug overdose inside their home on the 300 block of Dove Court in Lumberton.
+Antoinette King, 33, was charged with endangering the welfare of a child after Burlington County prosecutors say she was found passed out on top of him after an apparent drug overdose inside their home on the 300 block of Dove Court in Lumberton.

 Lumberton Township police and the Burlington County prosecutor are now investigating.